Mazda2: Scion iA/Toyota Yaris iA/Toyota Yaris (North America)

 While the Mazda2 is produced in North America at Mazda's plant in Mexico, the company did not sell the vehicle in Canada or the United States (except in Puerto Rico).
 Instead, the Mazda2 was sold by Toyota Motor North America in those markets between 2015 and 2020.
-The rebadged Mazdas received different model codes starting with DA, DB, or DD.

 In Canada, the vehicle was sold as the Yaris Sedan across all model years.
 In Mexico, the vehicle was sold as the Yaris R, alongside the larger and lower-priced Yaris Sedán (a variant of the Vios and later the Yaris Ativ).
 The Yaris R was sold in three versions.

 In the United States, the sedan was sold under several names.
 In the initial 2016 model year, it was marketed under Toyota's youth-oriented Scion brand as the Scion iA, where it was the only 4-door sedan and only model not to be built in Japan to be marketed under the brand.
 After discontinuing the Scion brand, the car was rebranded as the Toyota Yaris iA for the 2017 and 2018 model years.
 For the 2019 and 2020 model years, the sedan was rebranded again as the Toyota Yaris Sedan.

 When first introduced, like all Scion vehicles, the iA only had one trim level (monospec) and only offered buyers a choice of exterior color and a choice between 6-speed manual and 6-speed automatic transmissions.
 For 2019, with the Yaris Sedan rebranding, the vehicle received a minor facelift, and L, LE and XLE trim levels were introduced with a variety of interior and exterior options.

 The hatchback variant of the Mazda2 was not initially sold by Toyota, which instead offered a Yaris Liftback based on the Toyota Vitz (XP130).
 After the Vitz was discontinued, a model called the Yaris Hatchback, based on the Mazda2, went on sale in October 2019 for the 2020 model year.

 Exports of both the sedan and hatchback to the United States were stopped in June 2020 due to new regulations and slow sales.
 In July, it was cancelled in the Canadian market.
 The Mazda2 based Yaris was also discontinued in Mexico on August 27, 2020, leaving only the Thai-imported XP150 series Yaris and Yaris Sedán as its indirect replacements.